UMOCA offers tours for K-12 students that provide an introduction to contemporary art and dynamic conversations in the

-Through a 12-week workshop series, participants learn from visiting artistics, explore new art techniques and mediums, and development their artistic voice.
+Through a 12-week workshop series, participants learn from visiting artists, explore new art techniques and mediums, and development their artistic voice.
 The program culminates in a museum exhibition of their work, and is a celebration of our queer community members.
 The program provides a safe space for interactions with peers, mentors and the greater community, helping students build positive social connections and share their experiences with others.

 There is no charge for accepted students to participate but space is limited.
 This opportunity is open to CURRENT High School students only.
 For more information, contact email@example.com or call 801-328-4201 x122.

 Join the Utah Museum of Contemporary Art for a unique opportunity to hone your artistry behind the scenes as an Artist-in-Training.
 Explore arts techniques and mediums, visit artist studios, learn about contemporary art, and make messes and mistakes along the way!
 At the end of the week, you’ll showcase your work in a special exhibit at the Museum!
 This experience will guide you as you dive into the creative process, develop your personal artistic voice, and stay true to your imagination.